General Translation

 In this example, the content inside <UntranslatedContent> will not be translated.
 Only the content directly inside <T> will be translated, like the <h1> tag and its children.

 This occurs because of how React renders components.
 It is a bit complicated, but the gist is that React does not know the content of a component until it has rendered.
 Therefore, the contents of components like <UntranslatedContent> are not translated.
-However, any text directly <T> will be translated as expected.
+However, any text directly between the two <T> tags will be translated.

 What's the fix?